pmuldoon86/CV/README.md

 #### Discipline
 In order to become a professional violinist at the highest international level, I have had to be tremendously disciplined, practising 3-4 hours a day for over ten years.

+#### Creative problem-solving
+Part of becoming a professional violinist is learning to practice effectively: that is, to understand and solve problems in an efficient manner, with rigorous attention to detail.

 #### Writing

 I've always loved writing.
 Examples of my work include: